- BOOK: Financial Economics

 A graduate level book on Financial Economics

 From the Introduction: This book originates from a set of notes I wrote in support of graduate and advanced undergraduate lectures in financial economics, macroeconomic dynamics, financial econometrics and financial engineering.
 These notes have circulated for about 20 years under the title Lectures on Financial Economics.
-The book aims to track historical intellectual developments in the field of Financial Economics and to illustrate the interactions of ideas and theories with actual markets behaviors, attempting at a synthesis of the state of knowledge accumulated during more than 65 years of contributions to the field.
+The book tracks intellectual developments as well as the interactions of ideas and theories with actual markets behaviors, attempting at a “synthesis” of the state of knowledge accumulated during more than 70 years of contributions to the field.

 - “Interest Rate Derivatives and Volatility” (with Yoshiki Obayashi)